- Details

 - Category: LRTP and PMs

-- Hits: 22233
+- Hits: 27648

 The Quad Cities Metro LRTP (Long Range Transportation Plan) serves a variety of purposes: to move forward the regional vision, to guide future project development, and to identify needs for coordination and cooperation related to our transportation network.
 The plan identifies future travel demand and freight needs.
-It also looks at the current transportation system's ability to meet these demands and identifies what improvements will be needed to address excess demand.
+It also looks at the current transportation system's ability to meet these demands and identifies what improvements will be needed to address future demand.
 As projects are identified, they are then directed through the short-range planning and programming process to ultimate implementation or construction.

-2050 Plan
+2055 Plan

 - Details